GraAlMar/PortfolioOptimizer-about/README.md

 - **Business Logic**: All business logic, including Sharpe ratio calculation and portfolio optimization, is handled on the backend.
 JUnit tests ensure the reliability of the logic.

-## Screenshots (To be added)

-Screenshots showcasing the interface and functionality will be added later for visual reference.